A breast, a volcano, and a vellum leaf walk into a bar in Catania, Sicily.

 But who is St. Agatha?
 And what’s up with that breast and the volcano?

-When we found this $20 vellum leaf at an estate sale, we knew nothing about St. Agatha.
+When I found this $20 vellum leaf at an estate sale, I knew nothing about St. Agatha.
 After bringing it home, removing the frame, and clumsily translating the verse by channeling Fr.
-Kelly, my high school Latin teacher, we made the connection to St. Agatha.
+Kelly, my high school Latin teacher, I made the connection to St. Agatha.

 The front of the leaf is the second part of a sentence that asks for God’s mercy and assistance in overcoming torturous butchers.
 If you have a hard time reading the calligraphy, it might be because “J” and “I” look the same.
 “V” and “U” also look the same—as do “S” and “F”.
 And that illuminated vowel on the bottom stave?
 That’s an “E”, not an “A.” Obviously.
 Last but not least, the letters are spaced out according to the rhythm of the music.
 Not natural breaks between the words.

-Regardless, thanks to an amazing online archive of medieval manuscripts, we determined that this leaf is most likely an excised page from an antiphonary of choral chants.
-The five-line staves indicate it was probably produced at a scriptorium in Spain.
-Our best bet is that it’s about 500 years old.
-This page is from antiphons recited on the Feast Day of St. Agatha.
+Regardless, thanks to an amazing online archive of medieval manuscripts, I discovered that this leaf is most likely an excised page from an antiphonary of choral chants.
+The five-line staves indicate it was probably produced at a scriptorium in Spain approximately 500 years ago—and this page is an antiphon recited on the Feast Day of St. Agatha.

 According to legend, Agatha was the daughter of a wealthy family in Sicily around 250 AD.
 An avowed virgin and Christian, she refused to marry and rebuked many suitors, including Quintianus, a Roman prefect.
 By all accounts, Quintianus was really into Agatha.
 I like to think he put a lot of thought into wooing her.
 Should he bring flowers?
 Write a poem?
-Spend some quality time with her and get to know her?
-Maybe just accept the friend zone and find someone else?
+Spend some quality time with Agatha and get to know her?

 No. Quintianus had an even better idea.